South African criminal law: Flexible criterion

 Although most authorities agree on the need for a second stage to the enquiry into causation, there is no unanimity as to exactly what it should entail.
 The courts have been reluctant to reduce the enquiry to a simple, mechanistic one.
 The courts have never, for example, adopted the sole-cause approach; nor have they attached much weight to such simplistic factors as proximity in terms of time and space.

-In S v Mokgethi, the Appellate Division (per Van Heerden JA) discussed the various approaches to legal causation, and held that it is wrong to identify only one of these theories as the correct one, to be applied in all cases, and in so doing to exclude from consideration the other theories of legal causation.
+In S v Mokgethi, the Appellate Division (per Judge of Appeal Hennie van Heerden) discussed the various approaches to legal causation, and held that it is wrong to identify only one of these theories as the correct one, to be applied in all cases, and in so doing to exclude from consideration the other theories of legal causation.
 All available theories could be used to assist in the main enquiry, which is simply whether or not there is "a sufficiently close nexus" between the accused's initial conduct and the ensuing consequence, or whether the consequence is "too remote" for the purposes of founding criminal liability.
 One should apply a flexible criterion: The over-riding consideration is the demands of what is fair and just.
 In endeavouring to ascertain what is a fair and just conclusion, a court may take into consideration the different theories of legal causation referred to above and use them as guides in reaching a conclusion.

 The problem with a flexible test, however, "is that it provides little guidance to a court, and so it does not help to create the reasonable certainty of outcome that we need in criminal law in order to satisfy the principle of legality."
 This is why, for practical reasons, and despite the dictum in Mokgethi, it will be found that the preponderance of South African case law still tends to favour the direct or proximate-cause approach.